LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 **Purpose**

 Runs after a player's row panel is added to the scoreboard.
 Use this to customize the panel or add additional elements.

+**When Called**

+This hook is triggered when:
+- A player's row is added to the scoreboard
+- Scoreboard rows are being created for each player
+- After a player row panel is fully initialized
+- During scoreboard population with player data

 **Parameters**